idilkara/CS308-project/documentation/backend_functions.md

-todo/ to test:

-**** PRIORITY FOR DEMO ****
+## PRIORITY FOR DEMO
-CHECKOUT FUNCTION  CHECK CREDIT CARD INFO REVIEW-product manager match review remove
+[ ]   CHECKOUT FUNCTION  CHECK CREDIT CARD INFO
-*********************

-belli yerlerde pdf gonderme durumu var notification handling

-view user info The customer should be able to view their name, email address, and delivery address on a profile page. the product manager shall view the invoices
+[ ]   REVIEW: product manager match
+[ ]   REVIEW: remove function

+## TO DO (NOT PROGRESS DEMO):

+[ ] Notifications
+[ ] Send PDF
+[ ] Product manager shall view invoices
+[ ] Sales Manager sets discount
+[ ] Discount notification to user
+[ ] Sales manager view invoice pdf
-SALES MANAGER (IMPLEMENT): Additionally, they shall set a discount on the selected items.
-When the discount rate and the products are given, the system automatically sets the new price and notify the users, whose wish list includes the discounted product, about the discount.
-They shall also view all the invoices in a given date range, can print them or save them as PDF files.
-Last but not least, they shall calculate the revenue and loss/profit in between given dates and view a chart of it.
-For loss and profit calculations, the product cost can default to 50% of the sale price for convenience, or it can be specified by the product manager when adding the product.
+[ ] Sales manager calculate revenue and loss/profit in between given dates and view a chart of it.
+(For loss and profit calculations,the product cost can default to 50% of the sale price for convenience)
+[ ] Loss

+### TEST & DEBUG:

+[ ] refund routes (see notes from pdf)
+    customer:
+        request refund by order id and product id

+    sales manager:
+        accept refund
+        reject refund

+## ADITIONAL NOETS FROM THE PDF
 REFUND (TEST): A customer shall also be able to selectively return a product and ask for a refund.
 In such a case, the customer will select an already purchased product from his/her order history within 30 days of purchase, provided the product has been delivered.
 The sales